Embedded-AMS/EmbeddedProto/README.md

 # Supported Features

-Below two tables are given indicating the level of support for various variable types and features.
+Below two tables indicate the level of support for various variable types and features.

 | Variable Type | Support |
 | --- | --- |